Logan-Gaillard/Joy2Win/README.md

 - Select usage type and Joy-Con orientation (single or paired, horizontal or vertical (only for single joycon))
 - Player LED indicator support (By default, player 1)
 - Vibration feedback when Joy-Con is successfully connected.
+- Use motion sensor with DSU server (For emulators)
+- Automatic mouse control

 ## Repositories
 - [pyvjoy](https://github.com/tidzo/pyvjoy)